Alenko124/mlops-project-Group21/reports/README.md

 Our workflow is triggered on every push to any branch and on pull requests to main, ensuring continuous validation throughout development.
 This automated testing caught several bugs early and prevented regressions.

 Unfortunately, we did not implement a model-level continuous integration workflow that would automatically validate model performance metrics or detect performance degradation on new commits.
 Such a workflow would have provided additional confidence in model quality and could have triggered retraining if performance fell below predefined thresholds.

+Despite this limitation, the existing CI setup still provided strong guarantees regarding code correctness, stability, and reproducibility, forming a solid foundation that can be extended in future work to include automated model evaluation, metric tracking, and performance-based deployment decisions.

 ## Running code and tracking experiments